Wolf Minerals : Funding Position Update | MarketScreener

 Funding position update

-Specialty metals producer, Wolf Minerals Limited (ASX: WLF, AIM: WLFE) (Wolf or the Company) refers to its recent announcements in relation to its financing arrangements and the standstill arrangements with the Company's existing senior lenders.
+Specialty metals producer, Wolf Minerals Limited (ASX: WLF, AIM: WLFE) (Wolf or the Company) refers to its announcement on 9 October 2018.

-As announced on 30 July 2018, the Company has been working with its key financial stakeholders to develop longer term funding solutions required to provide the Company with capital prior to the expiry of the standstill period on 28 October 2018, to progress further production improvements.
+The Company has been unable to satisfactorily conclude its discussions with its key financial stakeholders and therefore is not in a position to meet its short term working capital requirements in order to continue operations at its Drakelands open pit mine.
+Consequently, the Company's wholly owned subsidiary, Wolf Minerals (UK) Limited, has ceased trading effective immediately.

-The Company's discussions with those stakeholders are ongoing and the Company expects to conclude those discussions this week, following which a further announcement will be made.
-However, should the Company not be able to satisfactorily conclude its discussions with those stakeholders within the next two days, it will not be in a position to meet its short term working capital requirements after that point in time.
+The Board of the Company has resolved that Martin Jones and Ryan Eagle of Ferrier Hodgson be appointed as voluntary administrators of the Company.

 ENDS